mchorse/metamorph/README.md

 Heavily inspired by iChun's Morph mod and zacuke's Shape Shifter Z mod, and works only with Forge for Minecraft 1.10.2, 1.11.2 and 1.12.2.

+## FAQ

+**Q: My screen goes up and down.
+How to fix?**
+A: Most likely you installed MorePlayerModels mod alongside Metamorph.
+To fix that, either go to `Mod Options > Metamorph > General` and enable `Disable POV` option, or disable POV option in MPM's config and restart the game.

 ## Install

 Install [Minecraft Forge](http://files.minecraftforge.net/), download the latest stable version of jar file for available minecraft version.
 Put it in minecraft's `mods` folder, and launch the game.